-The act changes the penalty for kidnapping committed on or after its effective date when the victim of the offense is less than 13 years of age and the offender also is convicted of or pleads guilty to a sexual motivation specification so that the penalty is always a felony of the first degree (under prior law if the offender released the victim in a safe place unharmed, kidnapping was a felony of the second degree).
-The act also specifies that, notwithstanding the definite sentence provided for a felony of the first degree in R.C.
+Change in penalty.
+The bill changes the penalty for kidnapping committed on or after its effective date when the victim of the offense is less than 13 years of age and the offender also is convicted of or pleads guilty to a sexual motivation specification so that it always is a felony of the first degree.
+The bill also specifies that, notwithstanding the definite sentence provided for a felony of the first degree in R.C.
 2929.14 or another Revised Code section other than R.C.
-2929.14(D) and (E) that authorizes or requires a specified prison term or a mandatory prison term for a person who is convicted of or pleads guilty to kidnapping or that specifies the manner and place of service of a prison term and if the sentencing provisions of the Sexually Violent Predator Sentencing Law as modified by the act do not apply regarding the person (see "Sexually Violent Predator Sentencing Law-sentencing provisions for the act's new kidnapping provision," below), when the victim is under 13 and the offender also is convicted of a sexual motivation specification, the offender must be sentenced pursuant to R.C.
-2971.03 (see "Sentence pursuant to R.C.
+2929.14(D) and (E) that authorizes or requires a specified prison term or a mandatory prison term for a person who is convicted of or pleads guilty to kidnapping or that specifies the manner and place of service of a prison term and if the sentencing provisions of the Sexually Violent Predator Sentencing Law as modified by the bill do not apply regarding the person (see "Sexually Violent Predator Sentencing Law-sentencing provisions," below), when the victim is under 13 and the offender also is convicted of a sexual motivation specification, the offender must be sentenced pursuant to R.C.
+2971.03 (see 'Sentence pursuant to R.C.
 2971.03," below) to one of the following terms: (1) except as provided in clause (2), an indefinite prison term consisting of a minimum term of 15 years and a maximum term of life imprisonment, or (2) if the offender releases the victim in a safe place unharmed, an indefinite prison term consisting of a minimum term of ten years and a maximum term of life imprisonment.
 (R.C.
-2905.01(C), 2929.13(F)(15), 2929.14(G)(4), and 2971.03(A)(3)(b) and (B)(3)(a) and (b).
+2905.01(C), 2929.13(F)(15), 2929.14(G)(4), and 2971.03(A)(3)(b) and (B)(3)(a) and (b).)

-The act also specifies that the offender's conviction of or plea of guilty to kidnapping of a person less than 18 years of age automatically classifies the offender as a tier III sex offender/child-victim offender for purposes of the SORN Law (R.C.
+The bill also specifies that the offender's conviction of or plea of guilty to kidnapping of a person less than 18 years of age automatically classifies the offender as a tier III sex offender/child-victim offender for purposes of the SORN Law (R.C.
 2971.03(F)(4)).

 Sentence pursuant to R.C.
-2971.03

-When a person is sentenced for kidnapping pursuant to this special sentencing mechanism, with one exception regarding the mandatory use of active global positioning system device to supervise the person, the person must serve the term of imprisonment so imposed under the provisions of the Sexually Violent Predator Sentencing Law that govern the place and manner of service of a prison term imposed under that Law and in the same manner as if the person had been convicted of a sexually violent offense and a sexually violent predator specification under that Law.
+2971.03.
+When a person is sentenced for kidnapping pursuant to this special sentencing mechanism, with one exception regarding the mandatory use of active global positioning system device to supervise the person, the person must serve the term of imprisonment so imposed under the provisions of the Sexually Violent Predator Sentencing Law that govern the place and manner of service of a prison term imposed under that Law and in the same manner as if the person had been convicted of a sexually violent offense and a sexually violent predator specification under that Law (see "Sexually Violent Predator Sentencing Law--sentencing provisions," below).
 (R.C.
 2971.03, 2971.04, 2971.05(A) to (D), 2971.06, and 2971.07.)